 The significant impact of Coronavirus on the future of work makes it quite unclear for most employees how to carry on now.
 Thus an organization with a clear set of core values can help employees understand what you stand for, [especially during these times] and the best steps to proceed forward.

-With this level of clarity, your employees are more likely to make the right decisions towards achieving company goals and vision.
-Making decisions will be as a result of them understanding the company's mission and vision, sharing brand values, and believing in your organizational goals.
+With this level of clarity, your employees are more likely to make the right decisions toward achieving company goals and vision.
+Making decisions will be a result of them understanding the company's mission and vision, sharing brand values, and believing in your organizational goals.

 To Help Your Customers Understand What Your Brand Stands For